This easy cheesy crab and artichoke dip combines rich crab meat with artichoke hearts, mayo, and cheese for a tasty, warm, and hearty party dip.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-This is an oldie-but-goodie, that has been around forever.
+This is an oldie-but-goodie that has been around forever.
 Many of you probably have had this recipe without the crab meat.
-Making it without the crab is totally fine, and could also substitute small shrimp or diced chicken.
+Making it without the crab is totally fine.
+You could also substitute small shrimp or diced chicken.

 In this batch, I used artichokes that came in an Italian marinade, because that's what I had on hand, but the plain artichokes work just as well.